AbhimanyuPatidar/java-journey/Notes/008_Basics.md

     - Public: No restriction.
 11. Non-access Modifiers: final, abstract, static, transient, synchronized, volatile, native.
 12. Java Keywords: Reserved words that cannot be used as identifiers.

+# Data Types
+1. Java is *statically* and *strongly* typed.
+    - **Statically Typed Language**: A statically typed language is one in which the type of a variable is known at compile time.
+This means that type checking is performed during compilation rather than at runtime.
+Examples of statically typed languages include Java, C, and C++.
+    - **Strongly Typed Language**: A strongly typed language is one in which types are enforced strictly, meaning that operations on incompatible types are not allowed without explicit conversion.
+This helps to prevent type errors and enhances code reliability.
+Examples of strongly typed languages include Java, Python, and Haskell.
+2. Types of data types in Java:
+    - **Primitive**: Primitive data types are the most basic data types available in Java.
+They are not objects and hold their values directly in memory.
+Java has 8 primitive data types:
+        - **byte**: 8-bit signed integer.
+        - **short**: 16-bit signed integer.
+        - **int**: 32-bit signed integer.
+        - **long**: 64-bit signed integer.
+        - **float**: Single-precision 32-bit IEEE 754 floating point.
+        - **double**: Double-precision 64-bit IEEE 754 floating point.
+        - **boolean**: Represents one bit of information, either true or false.
+        - **char**: Single 16-bit Unicode character.
+    - **Non-Primitive**: Non-primitive data types are also known as reference types because they refer to objects.
+Unlike primitive data types, non-primitive types can be used to call methods to perform certain operations.
+Examples of non-primitive data types include:
+        - **String**: Represents a sequence of characters.
+        - **Arrays**: A collection of elements of the same type.
+        - **Classes**: Blueprints for creating objects.
+        - **Interfaces**: Abstract types used to specify a behavior that classes must implement.
+        - **Enums**: Special classes that represent a group of constants.
+3. Java code for datatypes is in *DataTypes.java*